junxit/us-congress-code/title-16/chapter-1/sec-410aaa-73.md

 ### References in Text

-This Act, referred to in text, is defined in section 410aaa–81 of this title.
+This Act, referred to in text, is defined in section 3 of Pub.
+L. 103–433, which is set out as a Definitions note under section 410aaa of this title.
 The Boulder Canyon Project Act, referred to in text, is act Dec.
 21, 1928, ch.
 42, 45 Stat.
 1057, as amended, which is classified generally to subchapter I (§ 617 et seq.) of chapter 12A of Title 43, Public Lands.
 For complete classification of this Act to the Code, see section 617t of Title 43 and Tables.